Strategic Program Cancer

 Given the circumstances due to the coronavirus, we all probably have other priorities than reading about cancer research activities.

-In this document, the Strategic Cancer Program shows you some of the highlights of the UMC Utrecht 2019 cancer research.
+In this Overview 2020, the Strategic Cancer Program shows you examples of the UMC Utrecht 2020 cancer research.
 It is inspiring to see that so many researchers, with their (national and international) research partners, PhD students and stakeholders are working that hard to achieve all these wonderful results.

 Based on this, we are very much looking forward to further stimulating, connecting and facilitating this excellent cancer research in the coming years, creating an environment in which we work together and share our science with the world.
 Science that support our mission: working to improve the outcome of cancer patients.